Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 In some simulated experiments, the relative risk is as low as 0.5 or as high as 2, which means it is plausible we could see results like that by chance, even if there is no difference between groups.

-But the relative risk in the actual experiment was 0.18, and we never see a result as small as that in the simulated experiment.
+But the relative risk in the actual experiment was 0.18, and we never see a result as small as that in the simulated experiments.
 We can conclude that the relative risk we saw is unlikely if the risk is actually the same in both groups.

+13.2.
 Computing p-values#

 Now suppose that in addition to the treatment and control groups, the experiment included a placebo group that was given a snack that contained no peanuts.
 Suppose this group was the same size as the others, and 42 of the subjects developed peanut allergies.

-To be clear, there was no third group, and I made up these numbers, but let’s see how this hypothetical works out.
+To be clear, there was no third group, and I made up these numbers, but let’s see how this hypothetical example works out.
 Here’s the risk in the placebo group.

 n_placebo = 314